 Duration of Therapy: Some people come to therapy for just a few sessions and others come over a period of years.
 Sometimes therapy sessions are held weekly, sometimes biweekly and occasionally monthly.
 Session frequency and duration of therapy depends on how things are going, what your current needs are and what your therapist recommends, and will be disussed on an ongoing basis.
 Most often, you will schedule weekly appointments in the beginning and transition to less frequent sessions over time.
 We find that regular sessions initially help to ensure you get your needs met and form a strong partnership with your therapist.

 Q: I'M AN ADULT AND LOOKING FOR INDIVIDUAL THERAPY.
 I'M NOT SURE ABOUT HAVING MY FAMILY IN SESSION WITH ME.
 DO YOU SEE ADULTS BY THEMSELVES?

-Q: I'M NOT SURE IF MY DAUGHTER NEEDS GROUP OR INDIVIDUAL THERAPY OR MAYBE WE NEED FAMILY THERAPY.
+Q: I'M NOT SURE IF MY child or teen NEEDS GROUP OR INDIVIDUAL THERAPY OR MAYBE WE NEED FAMILY THERAPY.
 HOW DO WE CHOOSE?

 Q: I'M NEW TO THERAPY.
 HOW DOES THIS WORK?